 A company by the same name had been organized in 2017.
 The registered agent was John D. Konstantinou, a Williamsburg attorney.
 The company addressed was listed as Toano, Va., a community just west of Williamsburg, but no information about the principals was made public.
 The SCC files indicate that the LLC went inactive on March 2, 2020, automatically canceled due to non payment of the registration fee.
 However, the LLC was eligible for reinstatement.

 It cannot be determined from the SCC documents if the principal (or principals) behind the original NAH, LLC, was (were) the same as the entity formed June 22.

-On June 29, Governor Ralph Northam signed an executive order “declaring a state of emergency due to civil unrest in the City of Richmond.”
-Accordingly, he directed “state and local governments to render appropriate assistance to prepare for and respond to this situation.”
+On June 29, Governor Ralph Northam signed an executive order extending a previously declared “state of emergency due to civil unrest in the City of Richmond.”
+In the order, he directed “state and local governments to render appropriate assistance to prepare for and respond to this situation.”

 According to documents obtained from the City of Richmond through FOIA, Stoney signed an agreement July 1 with NAH, LLC, in which NAH would “make available the manpower and equipment necessary to relocate certain sculptures owned by the city as directed by the City’s Emergency Manager.”
 The agreement listed eleven statues and memorials to be removed.

 Stated the agreement:

 NAH LLC has assembled a world-class team of riggers, operators, fabricators, and artists who specialize in the preservation, handling and placement of one-of-a-kind art pieces to assist in the completion of this project. …